Photon862/cool-encryption/README.md

 ### stack-sound - Character-Based System

-The original system that encodes characters directly.
+The stack system that encodes characters directly.

 **How it works:**